ConnorSweeneyDev/.config/readme.md

 VimForVoyager &rightarrow; Go [here](https://github.com/ConnorSweeneyDev/VimForVoyager) and follow the setup guide for a native Vim toggle for QMK keyboards.

-PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - enable Run at startup - my favourite tools are:
+PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget --version 0.85.0` - enable Run at startup - my favourite tools are:
 - Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous query on launch enabled, preferred monitor primary, all plugins off except "Program" - this behaves just like the windows run dialog but without cortana, searching the internet or any other